verbonbon/pinterest-data-pipeline897/README.md

 MIT <br/>

 ##    What I have learned <a name="learned"></a>
-The key lesson is that data cleaning constituted the bulk of the data processing work.<br/>
-Doing a thorough inspection and data cleaning early on<br/>
-will save time on the SQL database schema creation in later stages. <br/>
-There were multiple times that I had to go back to resolve data cleaning issues,<br/>
-because the dataframes would not link up across the dataframes.<br/>
+For the multiple components of AWS to work together to build a smooth data pipeline,<br/>
+it is essential to have a clear naming system for the key topics and associated files.<br/>
+It is also a good idea to get familiar with the data in a smaller batch at first, <br/>
+to test run the codes and to build script for cleaning the data. <br/>
+I also like to thank the amazing AICore support engineers,<br/>
+for their help and patience!<br/>